mavera12/EHR/Generic-Module-Framework:-Logic.md

 ## PriorState

 The `PriorState` condition type tests the progression of the patient through the module, and checks if a specific state has already been processed (in other words, the state is in the module's state history).
+The search for the state may be limited by time or the name of another state.

 ### Supported Properties